 3. Preparing to Purchase

-This can include, but of course is not limited to, first time buyers.
+This can include, but of course is not limited to, first-time buyers.
 It can be anyone looking to trade up, down or out of their current market.
-It can include those looking for investment property or a second home.
+It can include those looking for an investment property or a second home.
 Hence, this is another topic that is best to create sub-categories for.
 The more relative your mortgage marketing strategies are to your prospects’ specific intents and needs, the better.

 4. Planning for the Perfect Application